simrank42/CTF-Challenge-Platform/SOLUTION_GUIDE.md

 # CTF Challenge Solution Guide

-This document provides step-by-step solutions for all challenges in the CTF platform.
+This document provides simple, tool-based solutions for all challenges.

 ## Flag Format
 All flags follow the format: `CTF{...}`